polterguy/magic.lambda.ad-auth/README.md

     "auth": {
       "authentication": "auth.ad.authenticate",
       "ldap": "LDAP://foo.acme.somewhere",
-      "auto-auth": true,
+      "auto-auth": "auth.ad.get-username",
 ```

 ... _keep_ the rest of the file as is.

 ## Combination authentication schemes

-Both of the above authentication schemes can actually be _combined_, such that the authenticate
+Both of the above authentication mechanisms can actually be _combined_, such that the authenticate
 endpoint in Magic no longer requires the **[username]**/**[password]** arguments as mandatory,
 and if not given, it will try to automatically authenticate the user using the **[auth.ad.get-username]**
 slot.

 If a **[username]**/**[password]** argument _is_ provided though, it will try to authenticate the
 user using the **[auth.ad.authenticate]** slot.
 This allows the end user to explicitly login to
-Magic providing a username/password combination, to impersonate himself, over a machine where he
+Magic providing a username/password combination, which is useful for instance over a machine where
-is not logged into his Windows account, allowing the user to access Magic over the web - While
+the user is not logged into his Windows account, allowing the user to access Magic over the web - While
-automatically logging in if the user is on his intranet.
+automatically logging in the user if the user is on his intranet.
+The flow for this is simply
+to invoke the authenticate endpoint _without_ a username/password combination first, and if
+this fails then ask the user for his username/password combination, and invoke the endpoint
+again, this time with the user's username and password as arguments to the invocation.

 ## Getting started with Windows authentication